apache/mxnet/docs/how_to/env_var.md

 * MXNET_KVSTORE_BIGARRAY_BOUND
   - Values: Int ```(default=1e6)```
   - The minimum size of a "big array".
   - When the array size is bigger than this threshold, MXNET_KVSTORE_REDUCTION_NTHREADS threads are used for reduction.
   - This parameter is also used as a load balancer in kvstore.
 It controls when to partition a single weight to all the servers.
-If weights size of each layer is less than MXNET_KVSTORE_BIGARRAY_BOUND then, weight is sent to a single randomly picked server otherwise it is partitioned to all the servers.
+If the size of a single weight is less than MXNET_KVSTORE_BIGARRAY_BOUND then, it is sent to a single randomly picked server otherwise it is partitioned to all the servers.
 * MXNET_ENABLE_GPU_P2P
   - Values: 0(false) or 1(true) ```(default=1)```
   - If true, MXNet tries to use GPU peer-to-peer communication, if available on your device,